Research

 Alipio-Correa, Joao.
 Synthetic Control Method under Interference: Detecting and Correcting Bias - Working Paper

 Alipio-Correa, Joao.
-Beyond Placebos: Constructing Synthetic Treatments for Causal Inference - Work-in-Progress
+Beyond Placebos: Constructing Synthetic Interventions for Causal Inference - Work-in-Progress

 Alipio-Correa, Joao.
 When Coups Fail: Causal Estimates of Economic Decline after Unsuccessful Seizures of Power - Working Paper